MrPowers/mungingdata/docs/apache-spark/expr-eval.md

   - "apache-spark"
 ---

+# Executing Spark code with expr and eval

 You can execute Spark column functions with a genius combination of `expr` and `eval()`.

 This technique lets you execute Spark functions without having to create a DataFrame.